 The importance of vaccinations

-Do you ever wonder why your pet needs an annual booster vaccination?
+Do you ever wonder why your pet needs in Leeds need an annual booster vaccination.

 You’re probably aware that getting a new puppy or kitten means a few trips to the vets for vaccinations, parasite control, and other preventative treatments.
 However, to maintain your pet’s health and wellbeing, regular trips to the vets are recommended.
 Annual vaccinations (boosters) are important to protect your pet against preventable diseases.
 Here we explore some of the common questions and myths surrounding vaccinations…